fbpx

 What is the difference between digital and offset printing?

-Digital printing (also known as laser printing) is a fast and relatively cheap process, particularly good for quantities of 1000 pieces or less.
-It uses toner instead of ink.
-Our primary digital press is an HP Indigo, which uses liquid toner (electro-ink), which has a very similar look and feel to traditional offset printing.
-We also have a secondary digital press which uses dry toner.
+Digital printing is a method of printing directly from a digital image.
+Our primary digital press is a Canon varioPRINT iX 3200, which uses ink and has a very similar look and feel to offset printing.
 Digital printing can be completed in as little as one business day.
 Offset printing is a more traditional process that uses plates and inks to make large quantities (1000+) for low costs.
 There is typically a 4 or 6 day turnaround time for standard offset printing.

 What is the difference between gang run and single run offset orders?